 Is a credit card balance transfer right for you?
-Since everyone’s financial situation is different, exporting your debt from one card to another can be a major move.
-Most of all, you’ll want to know what’s the best balance transfer credit card to consider.
+Since everyone’s financial situation is different, transferring your debt from one card to another can be a major move.
+Most of all, you’ll want to consider if a balance transfer card is an option that makes sense for you, and know what to look for when considering the best balance transfer credit card for you.

 What is a Credit Card Balance Transfer?

 A credit card balance transfer is to move all or part of the balance of one credit card to another credit card that has a lower interest rate or to a card with a low or a zero percent introductory APR offer.
 If you’re paying a high interest rate on your balances, moving the balance to a card with a zero percent introductory APR for balance transfers can drastically shorten the time you need to repay the debt because your payments will be applied to the principal balance, not to a combination of principal and interest.
 The same payment, therefore, goes farther toward paying down or paying off your debt.